projen/projen/docs/api/python.md

 ##### ~~`testdir`~~<sup>Optional</sup> <a name="testdir" id="projen.python.PytestOptions.property.testdir"></a>

-- *Deprecated:* Reference `testdir` on the project instead.
-To change the directory where tests are discovered from, use `testMatch`.
+- *Deprecated:* Reference `sampleTestdir` on the project instead; to change the directory where tests are discovered from, use `testMatch`.

 ```typescript
 public readonly testdir: string;